Bobadah

 Bobadah was a mining village, now a locality, in the Orana region of New South Wales, Australia.
-It was also known as Carpina, its official name, although that name was rarely used.
+The village was also known as Carpina, its official name, although that name was rarely used.
 It is now a ghost town, with its community hall being its last remaining building.
-Its population in 2016, including the surrounding area, was 10.
 It was once a larger settlement associated with the nearby Overflow Mine.
+The name, Bobadah, is now also applied to the surrounding rural locality, for statistical and postal purposes.
+Its population in 2021, including the surrounding area, was 30, up from 10 in 2016.

 Location

 By road, Bobadah is 563 km north-west of Sydney, 108 km north-west of Condoblin, 111 km south-west of Nyngan and 153 km south-east of Cobar.
 The two nearest settlements are Nymagee, 53 km to the north-west, and Tottenham, 76 km to the east.
+Its location has been claimed to be at the centre of New South Wales, both east-west and north-south.